bitwarden/contributing-docs/docs/architecture/clients/dependency-injection.md

 Some teams also have their own `libs` folder, which are structured similarly. e.g. `libs/auth`, containing `libs/auth/common` and `libs/auth/angular`.
 These should be used if available.

-If a service is used in an Angular context only, it can use the Angular `@Injectable` decorator to automatically configure its dependencies.
-If a service is used in mixed contexts (e.g.
-`libs/common`), it must not use Angular decorators and its dependencies must be manually configured.
+If a service is used in an Angular context only (e.g. `app/<angular-only-client>` or `libs/angular`), it can use the Angular `@Injectable` decorator to automatically configure its dependencies.
+If a service is used in mixed contexts (e.g. `libs/common`), it must not use Angular decorators and its dependencies must be manually configured.

 ## Interfaces